 .
 Press the Log In button.
 You will be taken to the Wanna Vote image capture tool with the "Read QR Code" button if the login was successful.

-to sign up to staff the Zoom Room to read voters' Wanna Vote QR codes.
+You'll be sent a link to a Canvasser Sign-Up Doodle.
+This lets you sign up to staff the Zoom Room to read voters' Wanna Vote QR codes.
 You don't need to register for Doodle to do this.
-If you can't see athe list of slots to sign up for, try scrolling down.
+If you can't see the list of slots to sign up for, try scrolling down.

-Sign up for as many shifts of 2 hours as you can during the hours of 11am-3pm and 5pm-9pm EST on January 5, 6, and 7.
+Sign up for as many shifts of 2 hours as you can.
 For each shift you sign up for, make sure you can check in 10 minutes before the start time to get set up with a Zoom breakout room to work in.

 Please note: Voter traffic is unknown; there may be periods of both lots and few people.
 If there is no one waiting please feel free to work at your computer with the breakout room window minimized but visible.
 Alternatively you can return to the main room and chat with the dispatcher until a voter enters, at which point you can click "Join room" to return.